Final Restraining Orders in NJ

 Because these proceedings are civil in nature, the defendant does not have a right to a public defender and can obtain private counsel or represent themselves.
 Plaintiffs who can not afford counsel can typically obtain a free lawyer through domestic violence groups.

-Final Restraining Order Lawyers in Jersey City, NJ
+Final Restraining Order Lawyers in Hackensack, NJ

 If you or a loved one has a final restraining order hearing fastly approaching, act now.
 You need legal representation to have your rights properly protected.
 Contact our experienced restraining order attorneys now for a free initial consultation at 201-556-1570.